 The process does run automatically, but obviously, it takes time because of latency (the time interval in which data is transferred from the client to the liquidity provider server).
 When the market is very active, price volatility will increase rapidly, so it's no wonder that orders can be executed at a different level from the price you ordered previously.
 In this case, slippage is reasonable.

-But it can be modified into a forex broker cheat, especially when the slippage frequently occurs when the price movement is relatively steady.
-This way, slippage can be one of the ways for scheming brokes to take a lot of advantage from clients' losses.
+But it can be modified into a forex broker cheat, especially if the slippage frequently occurs when the price movement is stable.
+This way, slippage can be one of the ways for scheming brokers to take advantage of clients' losses.

 For example, a buy position of EUR/USD is ordered at 1.3120.
 But after clicking the buy button, the order is executed at the level of 1.3135.
 If the price then goes up to 1.3140, the profit will be only 5 pips instead of 20 pips.
 But if the price goes down, for example to 1.3110, then your loss can accumulate to 35 pips, when the loss from the initial price will only be limited to 10 pips.
 Take a note that we haven't included the spread fee yet.

 For example, when prices are falling sharply, you decide to step in with a sell entry.
-This winning scenario will be prevented by delaying the order's execution.
-In replace, the broker will offer a different price (requote) in which your sell order can be executed, only after the price has dropped to a lower level (when the bearish momentum is about to run out).
+This winning scenario will be prevented bying the order's execution.
+In replacement, the broker will offer a different price (requote) in which your sell order can be executed, only after the price has dropped to a lower level (when the bearish momentum is about to run out).
 You will find it difficult to get the maximum profit if the broker frequently requotes you.

 5. Swap Manipulation

-Long-term traders who usually leave their positions open for days are obviously the most affected, especially if the applied swap rates are not in favor with their orders.
+Long-term traders who usually leave their positions open for days are obviously the most affected, especially if the applied swap rates are not in favor of their orders.

 6. High Leverage